matt-needle/qgis-polygon_from_map_extent/README.md

 # Polygon from map extent
 An ultra-lightweight QGIS plugin to make a polygon from the current map extent.
+This is useful when you want to quickly make an area of interest from your currrent view.

 A virtual layer is created using the project Coordinate Reference Sytem.
 The layer will persist in the project on saving and closing.